pmongeon/CAIS2025/content/venue.md

 There are several hotels and accommodations within walking distance of the venue, providing comfortable options for our attendees.
 We recommend the following:
 - [Cambridge Suites Hotel](https://www.cambridgesuiteshalifax.com/)
 - [Lord Nelson Hotel & Suites](https://lordnelsonhotel.ca/)
 - Stay on Dalhousie campus!
-We will be offering a group booking rate for participants who would like to stay on-campus at a low cost.
-More information to come!
+Use our CAIS group booking rate to stay on-campus at a low cost.
+[Click here](https://drive.google.com/file/d/19Fy-uLWO3o1ewd5Rysxzn6P8kcirNsGR/view?usp=sharing) for more information on how to book.